Get access to everything we publish when you sign up for Outside+ Join today!.

 Potatoes should be thinly sliced or partially cooked before they are grilled to yield a soft interior and a crisp, golden crust that makes a healthful alternative to fries.

 Just about the only food category for which the indoor grill is not useful is greens.
 Fragile leaves wilt too quickly to gain anything from grilling, although thick chard stems can be grilled with nice results.

 If you plan on grilling bushels of vegetables rather than more compact foods like an individual veggie burger, choose a grill with a large cooking surface.
 This saves you from grilling in multiple batches.
 A two-burner grill pan is terrific in terms of surface area, provided you can make do without two burners when preparing the rest of your meal.

-Always choose a two-burner grill made from a heavy-duty, heat-retaining material, such as cast iron, otherwise the ingredients placed in the middle, not over a burner, may not cook evenly.
+Always choose a two-burner grill made from heavy-duty, heat-retaining material, such as cast iron, otherwise, the ingredients placed in the middle, not over a burner, may not cook evenly.
 In general, the heavier the grill pan, the more evenly it will absorb the heat.
 Cast iron and anodized aluminum are excellent, readily available options.

 It’s also important to consider the surface of the grill.
 Shallow, close grill lines have more contact with the food and may reduce sticking, even if the surface isn’t nonstick.
 However, if you want to grill without any or much added fat, choose a nonstick pan to avoid messy cleanup; both cast-iron and anodized aluminum pans can be found with a nonstick surface.